icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     3. Determine the critical path length of the same unrolled loop (Part 3b) in terms of ***compute*** operations.
 (4 lines)
-    4. Estimate the ***total number of cycles*** taken by `Filter_horizontal` using 3c, and then combine with the clock frequency to estimate the latency of `Filter_horizontal` in microseconds.
+    4. Estimate the ***total number of cycles*** taken by `Filter_horizontal` using 3c, and then use the clock frequency to estimate the latency of `Filter_horizontal` in nanoseconds.

         Assume that each operation takes one clock cycle at 2.3 GHz and none execute in the same cycle (so critical path from previous